NWMichl/openvuln/README.md

 ## API Keys

-You need to generate a client_key/id and client_secret via the [Cisco API Console](https://apiconsole.cisco.com/) using your CCO Login under `My Apps & Keys`, `Register a new App`.
+You need to generate a client_key and client_secret via the [Cisco API Console](https://apiconsole.cisco.com/) using your CCO Login under `My Apps & Keys`, `Register a new App`.
 Select OAuth2.0 Client Credentials and the Cisco PSIRT checkbox to receive the necessary API keys.

 ## Input Data